Bangladesh Mathematical Society

 The Bangladesh Mathematical Society (বাংলাদেশ গণিত সমিতি) is a learned society of mathematicians in Bangladesh.

 History

 The Bangladesh Mathematical Society was established in 1972.
 In 1974, the society started organising annual national mathematical conferences.
 It also publishes the GANIT: Journal of Bangladesh Mathematical Society.
-In the 1980s they voluntarily worked with National Curriculum and Textbook Board to re-write the mathematics textbook in Bangladesh.
-S. M. Azizul Haque, the head of mathematics department of Dhaka University, was the first president of the society.
+In the 1980s they voluntarily worked with the National Curriculum and Textbook Board to rewrite the mathematics textbook in Bangladesh.
+S. M. Azizul Haque, the head of the mathematics department of Dhaka University, was the first president of the society.